 - A completed President and Provost cover sheet President and Provost Award Cover Sheet.

-- A brief statement (not to exceed 2 pages) of the nominee's teaching practices and philosophy.
+- A brief statement (not to exceed 2 pages) of the nominee's teaching philosophy and practices.

 - An abbreviated CV (not to exceed 5 pages) that should include:

 - A brief professional history (degrees held with dates, faculty positions held with dates).